thcodex/thcodex/README.md

 - 📚 I'm currently learning English and Machine Learning
 - 💪🏽 I'm looking to collaborate with more students and teams!
-- ⚡ 2021 Goals: Start writing in my blog and finish my website.
+- ⚡ 2022 Goals: Finish my website and make cool ML projects.
-- 🔥 My Hobbies: I love extreme sports, videogames and foreign languages
+- 🔥 My Hobbies: I love extreme sports, videogames and other languages

 ### Connect with me: